substrate-developer-hub/substrate-how-to-guides/docs/02-pallet-design/storage-map.md

 ## Goal

-Usage of [`StorageMap`][storagemap-rustdocs] using Frame V2 syntax.
+Learn how to use a [`StorageMap`][storagemap-rustdocs] using FRAME V2's syntax.

 ## Use cases

-How to declare and insert into storage Map
+Declaring a Storage Map and using it in a pallet.

 ## Overview

 We will create 2 maps :

-- WhenLastSomethingDone : to store the lastest block number when a function is called
+- `WhenLastSomethingDone` : to store the lastest block number when a function is called
-- CallsCounterBySender : to store a counter by sender address for a function called
+- `CallsCounterBySender` : to store a counter by sender address for a function called

 ## Steps

-### 1. Define StorageMap
+### 1. Define a StorageMap instance

-Use `StorageMap` to declare the struct as a new single item in storage:
+Use FRAME's `StorageMap` to declare the struct as a new single item in storage:

 ```rust
 #[pallet::storage]